puppetlabs/puppet-docs/source/puppet/4.1/reference/resources_file_windows.markdown

 ## Make Sure Puppet's User Account Has Appropriate Permissions

 To manage files properly, Puppet needs the "Create symbolic links" (Vista/2008 and up), "Back up files and directories," and "Restore files and directories" privileges.
 The easiest way to handle this is:

 * When Puppet runs as a service, make sure its user account is a member of the local `Administrators` group.
+When you use the [`PUPPET_AGENT_ACCOUNT_USER` parameter](./guides/install_puppet/install_windows.html#puppetagentaccountuser) with the MSI installer, the user will automatically be added to the administrators group.
 * Before running Puppet interactively (on Vista/2008 and up), be sure to start the command prompt window with elevated privileges by right-clicking on the start menu and choosing "Run as Administrator."

-## Always Block Source Permissions on Windows

-If you set [the `source` attribute](/references/3.8.latest/type.html#file-attribute-source), Puppet defaults to applying the ownership and permissions that the source files have on the Puppet master server.

-This is **almost never what you want** when managing files on Windows, and the default behavior is now deprecated, scheduled for change in a future version of Puppet.

-In the meantime, you can change or disable this behavior with [the `file` type's `source_permissions` attribute](/references/3.8.latest/type.html#file-attribute-source_permissions); for Windows systems, you will usually want to set it to `ignore` with a resource default in site.pp:

-{% highlight ruby %}
-    if $osfamily == 'windows' {
-      File { source_permissions => ignore }
-    }
-{% endhighlight %}

 ## Managing File Permissions